 University Singers is an auditioned choir of about 40 to 50 voices which performs both sacred and secular music from all periods of history.
 The choir meets four times each week.
-Two credit hours.
+One credit hour.

 New Pacer Singers is an auditioned show choir of students chosen for their singing and dancing ability.
 The group performs mostly show tunes and popular music for campus activities, civic groups, and high schools.
-Two credit hours.
+One credit hour.
 New Pacer Singers scholarships are available by audition.

 Lyric Opera Theatre presents at least one staged production during the year, usually in the spring semester.
 These performances include works from the standard operatic repertoire as well as contemporary operas.
 Scenes from operas are also presented.
-Two credit hours.
+One credit hour.